Bug repellent safetyInsect repellent safety

-- Repellent should NOT be used on children's hands because they are likely to rub their eyes with them or put them in their mouth.
+- Do not apply repellent to children's hands because they are likely to rub their eyes or put their handsin their mouth.

-- Children age 2 months to 2 years old should not have insect repellent applied to their skin more than once in a 24-hour period.
+- Children age 2 months to 2 years old should not have insect repellent applied to their skin more than once in 24 hours.

-- Wash repellent off your skin after the risk of being bitten by an insect is gone.
+- Wash repellent off the skin after the risk of being bitten by an insect is gone.

 Fradin MS, Carroll SP.
 Protection from blood-feeding arthropods.
 In: Auerbach PS ed.
 Wilderness Medicine.
 6th ed.
 Philadelphia, Pa: Elsevier Mosby; 2012:chap 47.